-One of the signs that the Via Lucis community has grown is the number of guest writers who have added their experience, knowledge, and talent to the site in the last year or so.
-Here is an overview of those contributors with a preview of some others who will follow.
+One of the signs that the Via Lucis community has grown is the number of guest writers who have added their experience, knowledge, and talent to the site.
+Here is an overview of those contributors and the articles they have written here.
 We encourage you to take the time to review these interesting and informative posts.

 We are honored that Jong-Soung Kimm (architect of the extraordinary Kyongju Artsonje Museum) has written posts on churches in Spain and Germany.
 His passion and knowledge of medieval architecture, combined with fine photography, have contributed considerably to Via Lucis.